dougeby/IntuneDocs/intune/windows-holographic-for-business.md

 # Manage and use Windows Holographic and HoloLens devices with Intune

 Microsoft Intune includes many features to help manage devices that run Windows Holographic for Business, such as the [Microsoft HoloLens](https://docs.microsoft.com/hololens/).
-Using Intune, you can confirm that devices are compliant with your organization's rules, and you customize the device by adding a VPN or WiFi profile.
+Using Intune, you can confirm that devices are compliant with your organization's rules, and you can customize the device by adding a VPN or WiFi profile.
 Another key feature is to use the device as a Kiosk, and run a specific app, or a specific set of apps.

 The tasks in this article help you manage, customize, and secure your devices running Windows Holographic for Business, including software updates and using Windows Hello for Business.